brentmcconnell/brentmcconnell.github.io/_posts/2021-03-18-autoshutdown.md

 title: Shutdown VMs with Low CPU Usage (Part 1)
 date: 2021-03-18
 summary: |
-  Sometimes it can be very beneficial to your budget to shutdown your VMs when they are idle or underutilized.
-In many cases there might be alternative strategies for processing workload like VM scalesets or Azure Functions that should be explored but in some situations shutting down an existing VM can make a lot of sense.
-In this part 1 of a 2 part series we'll look at Azure Monitor and what Alerts are and we'll even explore how to make REST API calls from the az command line.
-All this leading to part 2 where we put everything together to stop VMs based on an signal sent from Azure Monitor related to CPU usage.
+  Let's have some fun during this episode and save some money at the same time.
+  In this post we'll take a look at how to control costs by automatically shutting down VMs when not in use.

 tags: azure techtips
 categories:
   - Tech Tips
   - Azure
 ---
-Let's have some fun during this episode and save some money at the same time.
-If you are reading this you probably have VMs in Azure that sometimes go unused and run your monthly costs up.
-Let's say you use an M128dmsv2 machine with 128 cores for some kind of big honk'n workload.
-That machine costs about ~$27/hour in March 2021.
-If you have a long running job on that machine that is not scripted to bring the machine up.. process work.. and then go away.. you could be costing yourself hundreds of \$ just in overnight fees.

-Let's make sure this doesn't happen to you and configure Azure so that this VM will be triggered to autoshutdown if it's not being used for a period of time.
+Sometimes it can be very beneficial to your budget to shutdown your VMs when they are idle or underutilized.
+In many cases there might be alternative strategies for processing workload like VM scalesets or Azure Functions that should be explored but in some situations shutting down an existing VM can make a lot of sense.
+In this part 1 of a 2 part series we'll look at Azure Monitor and what Alerts are and we'll even explore how to make REST API calls from the az command line.
+All this leading to part 2 where we put everything together to stop VMs based on an signal sent from Azure Monitor related to CPU usage.

 ## Problem
 The problem is pretty basic...  how do we stop Azure VMs from running if noone is